MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/app-governance-anomaly-detection-alerts.md

 1. Review the scopes granted by the app.
 1. Review the inbox rule action and condition created by the app.

-### App with Suspicious OAuth scope made graph calls to read email and created Inbox Rule
+### App with suspicious OAuth scope made graph calls to read email and created inbox rule

 **Severity**: Medium